-We'll always work with you to find resolution in the case of a billing dispute.
+We'll work with you to find resolution in the case of a billing dispute.
 And if we're wrong, we'll fix it.

 If you're having difficulty paying on time, please contact us as soon as possible so we can work with you to find alternate payment schedules.
 We're also happy to direct you toward social agency assistance upon request.
+There are

 If you haven't paid your bills